dward2/BME547/Resources/WebServices/country_server_api.md

 URL:  <http://vcm-7631.vm.duke.edu:5000>
   Note:  Server is not always active.
 To check, click on the link above.
   If a window opens saying "Server On", then the server is active.
 If you receive an error, it is not.
+Contact Dr. Ward to activate the server.

 ### List of Regions
 `GET URL/regions`